medialab/minet/docs/cli.md

                                 Defaults to `csv`.
   -k, --insecure                Whether to allow ssl errors when performing
                                 requests or not.
-  -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
+  --max-depth MAX_DEPTH         Maximum depth for the crawl.
+  -m, --module MODULE           Python module to import to use as spider,
+                                spiders or crawler factory.
+Suffix it with `:` to give actual target within module e.g.
+                                `package.module:spider`.
   -n, --normalized-url-cache    Whether to normalize url cache used to assess if
                                 some url was already visited.
   -O, --output-dir OUTPUT_DIR   Output directory.
 Defaults to `crawl`.